-In addition, plus (+) or minus (-) signs against A, B, C and D may be added to indicate varying degree of performance, thus in effect it becomes a thirteen level evaluation.
+In addition, plus (+) or minus (-) signs against A, B, C and D may be added to indicate varying degree of performance, thus in effect; it becomes a thirteen level evaluation.

-- (c) External evaluation by the Project Advisor of the organization to which the student is attached will have a weightage of 50%.

-- (d) The Project Advisor will award one single letter grade for each student for Project Work.
-The Chairperson, PW shall communicate to the Project Advisor a prescribed format indicating various criteria of evaluation for grading and the Project Advisor shall award one single letter grade ranging from 'A+' to 'F' to the student(s). - (e) Internal evaluation at IIFM to be done by two faculty members one of whom shall be the faculty acting as guide.
-The different components and weightage of PW evaluation are:
+- (c) External evaluation by the Industry Project Advisor of the organization to which the student is attached will have a weightage of 50%. - (d) The Project Advisor will award one single letter grade for each student for Industry Project.
+The Chairperson, IP shall communicate to the Project Advisor a prescribed format indicating various criteria of evaluation and the Project Advisor shall award one single letter grade ranging from 'A+' to 'F' to the student(s). - (e) Internal evaluation at IIFM is to be done by two faculty members one of whom shall be the faculty acting as guide.
+The following are the different components and weightage of PW evaluation